ry05/DataDecember-1/index.md

 3. [Introduction to Mathematics in Data Science (contains many follow-up links)](https://towardsdatascience.com/mathematics-for-data-science-e53939ee8306)

 ## Week 3: Computer Programming for Data Science

+**Topics covered this Week**

+1. Brief Intro to Computer Programming
+2. The Data Science Stack - Python and R
+3. Brief Intro to sQL
+4. Microsoft Excel for Data Science
+5. Data Science on the Cloud

 **Day 11: Brief Intro to Computer Programming**